If you love to watch and talk about movies, you have come to the right place.

-Our mission at Movies on Chatham is to serve as a useful resource for those who wish to enjoy, experience, think about, and discuss motion pictures in a group setting.
+Our mission at Movies on Chatham is to serve as a useful resource for those who wish to enjoy, experience, think about, and discuss motion pictures with others.

 Movies on Chatham manifests this commitment by writing articles that offer background and commentary to enhance the movie-watching experience.

-Central to the mission at Movies on Chatham is encouraging the present, in-person, film study group toward dialogue that produces greater understanding and enjoyment of films—and toward the discovery of how and what films communicate.
+Central to the mission at Movies on Chatham is encouraging our present, in-person, movie group toward dialogue that produces greater understanding, appreciation, and enjoyment of films — and toward the discovery of how and what films communicate.

 Further, it is our vision and expectation to serve diverse audiences outside our Movie Room through the technologies of the World Wide Web.